 When I get interrupted, I get frustrated.
 It’s hard to be in the process of working on something or trying to accomplish a task and someone needs you.
 RIGHT NOW.
 But let’s face it, that’s #momlife.
 I constantly need to remind myself of this, and my solution has been short bouts of intense focus.
 And then I’m ready to shift.
 I do this on days where I have an hour or two of time to work, and I definitely do this when my kids are home.

 So what does that mean?
 It’s acknowledging that I may not have the time to complete a task, so instead of forcing the situation to make it happen, or getting frustrated, I plan for accomplishing it in chunks, or smaller tasks.
 These are like the baby steps to getting the big task accomplished (or as accomplished as I can on that day).

 This is what that looks like when I plan my week (And I WISH this is all I had on that list…it’s a brief example):

-Each week I have 13 assignments to grade for a course I’m teaching.
+Here’s a bit more about this example.
+If I’m teaching a course with 13 students, then each week I have 13 assignments to grade for the coursee.
 Ideally I’d sit down the day after they’re turned in and get them done.
 Real life?
 No way.
 So instead, I look at it as a task to accomplish during the week and I make a goal to complete 3-4 a day.
 Then, I grade one when I have a moment and I try to plan when that can likely happen.